The Different Types of Civil Engineering Jobs to Start Your Career

 Civil Engineering is one of the oldest engineering disciplines.
-It wouldn’t be wrong to say that its history dates back to the first time somebody built a shade to protect himself/herself from the rain or the first time somebody laid down a tree trunk to cross a river.
+It would not be wrong to say that its history dates back to the first time somebody built a shade to protect himself/herself from the rain or the first time somebody laid down a tree trunk to cross a river.

 With infrastructure playing a crucial role in the overall progress of a country’s economy in the present day, civil engineering is considered to be one of the most important engineering fields.
 Thus, the demand for civil engineers has also gone up.
 Although civil engineering is broadly divided into two categories – structural designs and construction, many specialized areas have also evolved.